 On a dark night in 1960, I walked alone through a thick forest about five miles outside of Farmville to covertly photograph a meeting of the Ku Klux Klan.
 Publication of that photo made me a pariah among students and their parents.

-I was considered a troublemaker and my mother and stepfather considered sending me to Fork Union Military Academy to get me away from Prince Edward County.
+I was a troublemaker and my mother and stepfather considered sending me to Fork Union Military Academy to get me away from Prince Edward County.

-My mother decided instead that I would go live with my grandmother in Florida to start the eighth grade but the plan was shelved when she and my stepfather decided they wanted the entire family out of Prince Edward County.
+My mother decided instead that I would go live with my grandmother in Florida to start the eighth grade but they shelved the plan when she and my stepfather decided they wanted the entire family out of Prince Edward County.
 They sold the farm and the sawmill business and we moved to my stepfather’s family farm in Floyd County.
 We arrived in time for me to enter the eighth grade at Willis Elementary School before going to the new Floyd County High School when it opened a year later.